-Smoking during pregnancy can be dangerous for your baby.
-We look at the effects of smoking in pregnancy, how to stop smoking when pregnant and more here.
+Smoking during pregnancy is harmful for your baby.
+Find out about the effects of smoking in pregnancy plus tips and suggestions on how to stop smoking when pregnant

-This article covers the following subjects regarding smoking and pregnancy:
+This article covers the following topics on smoking and pregnancy:

 Effects of smoking during pregnancy